ApsaraWitharana/MERN-Project-Task-manager/README.md

 - **MongoDB**: NoSQL database for storing user and task data.
 - **Express.js**: Web framework for Node.js to handle server-side logic.
-- **Angular**: Frontend framework for building a dynamic and responsive UI.
 - **Node.js**: JavaScript runtime environment for server-side development.
 - **React**: React is used in certain components for better reactivity and reusable UI components.